 Resolve

-A mobile companion designed to personalize a learning experience to motivate young adults to develop positive cooking habits and skills.
+A mobile companion designed to personalise a learning experience to motivate young adults to develop positive cooking habits and skills.

 Project Overview